 sudo /sbin/mkdosfs -F 12 /dev/loop0

-Mount the floppy image to a folder
+___________________________________________________________ Mount the floppy image to a folder

 Before mount the device, we need to create a folder to mount it.
 Lets create a folder named virtual_floppy inside the /media directory (sorry, I have misspelled virtual :-) )